Pep15/Practical_SRE/README.md

 10. Converting Grafana Dashboards to ConfigMaps for Infrastructure as Code (IaC) Pipelines.
 11. Exposing Service Metrics for Prometheus Scraping.
 12. Automating Infrastructure Deployment Using a Shell Script.

+---
+## Improvement Suggestions
+* **My suggestions to improve the assignment:**
+  1. Implement a 3-Tier Architecture to achieve a more organized and maintainable application structure.
+  2. Introduce a single main application to handle all backend requests (e.g., an API Gateway).
+  3. Utilize Helm Charts to automate the deployment process for all applications.
+  4. Establish a CI/CD pipeline with clearly defined stages, ensuring a smooth and continuous workflow where each stage builds upon the previous one.